Trace methods for coHochschild homology: Introduction

 \subsection{Review of trace methods}

-If $A$ is a connective ring spectrum, the Dennis trace $K(A)\rightarrow \THH(A)$ at level zero is precisely a homomorphism $K_0(\pi_0(A))\rightarrow \HH_0(\pi_0(A))$.
-Therefore, it is induced by a homomorphism $K_0(R)\rightarrow \HH_0(R)$ for a (discrete) ring $R$.
+If $A$ is a connective ring spectrum, the Dennis trace $K(A)\rightarrow \THH(A)$ at level zero is a homomorphism $K_0(\pi_0(A))\rightarrow \HH_0(\pi_0(A))$, induced by $K_0(R)\rightarrow \HH_0(R)$ for a (discrete) ring $R$.
 In order to obtain trace maps in the coalgebraic setting, we must first determine what happens at level zero for coHochschild homology.
-The homomorphism $K_0(R)\rightarrow \HH_0(R)$ is induced by the usual trace on square matrices in linear algebra.
-Essential properties of the trace are that it is additive and cyclic:

-and these properties make the trace easily computable.
-Abstracting these properties, the definition of the trace can be extended from matrices to any endomorphism on a dualizable object in a symmetric monoidal category \cite{doldpuppe, traceinSMon}.
-A more subtle situation arises in non-symmetric contexts.
-For instance, the relative tensor product of bimodules over a non-commutative ring $R$ does not define a symmetric monoidal structure.
-Nevertheless, in \cite{hattori, stallings}, Hattori and Stallings define the trace of an $R$-linear endomorphism on a finitely generated projective right $R$-module $M$ as a homomorphism $\Endo_R(M)\rightarrow R/[R,R]$, called the \textit{Hattori--Stallings trace}.
-The group $R/[R,R]=\operatorname{HH}_0(R)$ is the universal home of any trace map $\mathcal{M}_n(R)\rightarrow A$ valued in an abelian group $A$.
-The Hattori--Stallings trace extends the universal trace $R\rightarrow R/[R,R]$ to endomorphisms of finitely generated and projective $R$-modules, defining the induced homomorphism $K_0(R)\rightarrow \HH_0(R)$ by evaluating the Hattori--Stallings trace of the identity on such modules.
+In the algebraic setting, the homomorphism $K_0(R)\rightarrow \HH_0(R)$ arises from the usual trace of matrices, which is additive and cyclic.
+These properties generalize to endomorphisms on dualizable objects in symmetric monoidal categories \cite{doldpuppe, traceinSMon}.
+In non-symmetric contexts, Hattori and Stallings define the \textit{Hattori--Stallings trace}, a homomorphism $\Endo_R(M)\rightarrow R/[R,R]$ for a finitely generated projective $R$-module $M$ \cite{hattori, stallings}.
+The group $R/[R,R]=\operatorname{HH}_0(R)$ serves as the universal target for trace maps $\mathcal{M}_n(R)\rightarrow A$.
+Evaluating this trace on identity endomorphisms induces $K_0(R)\rightarrow \HH_0(R)$.

 Ponto generalized this approach by introducing the notion of traces in \textit{shadowed bicategories} \cite{ponto2008fixed}.
-Essentially, a bicategory is a generalization of a monoidal category in which we allow a change of base ring, and a shadow is a choice of a symmetry in this monoidal structure.
-A prototypical example is the bicategory of rings and bimodules, with horizontal composition given by the (underived) relative tensor product and with shadow the zeroth Hochschild homology $\HH_0$.
-The key observation is that given (not-necessarily commutative) rings $R$ and $S$, an $(R,S)$-bimodule $M$ and a $(S,R)$-bimodule $N$, the relative tensor products $M\otimes_S N$ and $N\otimes_R M$ are \textit{not} isomorphic.
+The key observation is that given (not-necessarily commutative) rings $R$ and $S$, an $(R,S)$-bimodule $M$ and an $(S,R)$-bimodule $N$, the relative tensor products $M\otimes_S N$ and $N\otimes_R M$ are \textit{not} isomorphic.
 In fact, they do not even have the same algebraic structure, as the former is an $(R,R)$-bimodule while the latter is an $(S,S)$-bimodule.
 However, the two bimodules become equivalent after applying (relative) Hochschild homology:

 Considering instead the derived tensor product shows that higher levels of Hochschild homology $\HH_*$ are also shadows, and replacing rings by ring spectra shows that THH is a shadow.
 In fact, THH is the universal cyclic invariant, and the universal shadow in a sense made precise in \cite{nima}.
 Every shadowed bicategory comes equipped with a notion of a bicategorical trace that is cyclic, and the bicategorical trace on dualizable bimodules recovers the Hattori--Stallings trace in the underived case.